Mr Hudson

 Hudson then began writing and producing for other acts including Paloma Faith and Duran Duran on the 2014 album Paper Gods.
 In 2016, Hudson collaborated with JP Cooper to write "September Song" and "She's on My Mind".
 Other Hudson collaborations include those with Future and Miley Cyrus, Vic Mensa and DJ Snake.
 He won a Grammy Award for his work on John Legend's 2020 album Bigger Love.
+He co-wrote and co-produced Sofia Isella's third EP, Something is a Shell, which was released April 17, 2026.

 Life and career

 1979–2006: Early life and career beginnings

 Born in Birmingham, Hudson grew up in the Handsworth area of the city.

 Before Mr Hudson formed 'Mr Hudson and the Library' he was in 'Mansize', 'The Hudson Sound' and 'Phoenix Green'.
 'The Hudson Sound' and 'Phoenix Green' featured Ali Forbes, Jarvy Moss, Ben Westwood and Mr Hudson's brother Jon McIldowie.
 They enjoyed considerable success in the Birmingham area and elsewhere with a regular spot at Ronnie Scott's in Birmingham.
 'Mansize' featured later collaborator Robin French.